 Vapor-Vent™: A composite vapor collection system designed for sub-slab installation.

-Choosing the ideal VIM system for your project can be very tricky, as there are usually many variables involved.
-However, our team of highly-qualified experts can offer advice, recommendations and support at every step of the way.
+Choosing the ideal VIM system for your project can be tricky, but our team of highly-qualified experts can offer advice, recommendations, and support every step of the way.